 I have pumped in a car, on a plane, in an airport gate, in a hospital waiting room, while playing poker (with a bunch of guys), etc., all while using a nursing cover.
 Other people can’t see anything (unless they are looking down on you), but you are able to see your pumping gear and make adjustments as needed.

-I use the Bebe Au Lait cover.
+I use a Bebe Au Lait cover.
 However, if you don’t want to spend the money for one, you can also get away with a big t-shirt or towel.
 It just depends on how often you need to pump out of the house and how long you think you will be exclusively pumping.

 7. Other Little Things That Make a Big Difference

 - When you have to be out of the house for more than one pumping session, Medela Quick-Clean Wipes are perfect – you don’t have to find a place to wash and dry your pump parts.
 Just wipe them off and put them back in a ziploc bag until the next time.

 Before your nipples have “toughened up,” lanolin can help.
-You can also try olive oil.
+You can also try olive or coconut oil.